 After spending a few days with him and writing this huge story about this expert, Malcolm ends the essay by saying that even Howard Moskowitz doesn’t know.
 This is powerful.
 Even the guy who should know doesn’t.
 And he doesn’t pretend to either.
 He simply says, “I guess ketchup is ketchup.”
 And that’s the end of that.
 It’s a wonderful thing not knowing.
 To accept the things you don’t know.
 There’s always an opportunity to learn.

 10. Think like a leader

 No matter what role you find yourself in, you have the capacity to be a leader.
-Being a leader means you will take action first in an emergency, others will rely on you to help them figure out what to do, and that people will gravitate towards you.
-Recently a story broke about a cheerful McDonald’s customer service worker who’s manner and conversations went viral.
+Being a leader means you will take action first in an emergency, others will rely on you to help them figure out what to do, and people will gravitate towards you.
+Recently a story broke about a cheerful McDonald’s customer service worker whose manner and conversations went viral.
 He’s since become a local celebrity.
 People actually film their interactions with him.
 He leads where others follow.
-In delivering a memorable service he has stepped out as a leader and become a ‘lynchpin’ of the company.
-He does things differently, he puts part of his heart and soul into his job and he is a leader.
+In delivering a memorable service, he has stepped out as a leader and become a ‘lynchpin’ of the company.
+He does things differently, he puts part of his heart and soul into his job, and he is a leader.

 Forget what you think you know about being a leader and simply be brave enough to do things differently.